Zen-Tim/zen-trading-drills/README.md

 1. Open Claude Code in the repo
 2. Edit `drills.json` (add item, move between sections, reorder)
+3. If renaming/merging/deleting items, add entries to the `migrations` field
-3. Review in GitHub Desktop
+4. Review in GitHub Desktop
-4. Push to main
+5. Push to main
-5. Vercel auto-deploys (~30 seconds)
+6. Vercel auto-deploys (~30 seconds)
+7. On next app load, migrations are applied automatically to progress data

 No database migrations, no CMS, no admin panel.
 The JSON file IS the database.